top of page

 4. Updating Certifications and Licenses

-Ensure that your nursing license and any necessary certifications are current.
-If your license has lapsed, you will need to complete the requirements set by your state's nursing board to reactivate it.
-This might include additional continuing education units, passing a refresher course, or retaking the NCLEX.
-Similarly, certifications in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), or others relevant to your field may need to be renewed.
+One critical aspect of returning to bedside nursing is ensuring that your nursing license and certifications are up-to-date.
+If your license has lapsed, you may need to complete the requirements set by your state’s nursing board to reactivate it.
+This could involve taking a refresher course, passing continuing education units, or retaking the NCLEX exam.
+In addition to your nursing license, certifications like Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) may also need to be renewed.

 5. Embracing Technology in Healthcare